FarazHmd/File-Manager/README.md

 .
 .
 .
-For Installing Just You need To Run the  (( SETUP.exe )) And other things weel easly do for you ! after install You see the Shortcut on your desktop ...
+For Installing Just You need To Run the  (( SETUP.exe )) And other things will easily do for you !! after install You see the Shortcut on your desktop ...
 Run the Program And Have Fun !!